 Q&A with Bret & Angela Strong of The Strong Firm P.C. and aSTRONGcpa; The Woodlands couple discuss community, work-life balance, and future goals

 THE WOODLANDS, TX — Bret and Angela Strong have built their lives around three things: family, community, and integrity.
-Though they were work in different fields, they are both ultimately problem solvers and prominent business owners within The Woodlands, Texas.
+Though they work in different fields, they are both ultimately problem solvers and prominent business owners within The Woodlands, Texas.

 Bret is The founder of The Strong Firm P.C., a business law firm which he established in 2004, while Angela is a Certified Public Accountant and founder of aSTRONGcpa, a practice that she started in 2008.